Code-Institute-Submissions/project-one-v2/README.md

 * Clients regularly ask for high level cost information on projects, they do not store the data themselves.

-* QS's will maintain records, but often not in an immediately presentable format.
+* Information is normally maintained offline in a variety of formats and locations, which may not be consistent.

-* Records are normally maintained offline in Excel.
+* Records that collate information are normally rare and if implemented, poorly maintained and not updated frequently.

-* Clients request information and there is often a time-lag to deliver that information.
+* Clients will request information; there is often a time-lag to deliver that information due to the need to locate it.

-* Delivery of information can sometimes be rushed, resulting in poor presentation, incomplete information or even inaccurate.
+* Delivery of information can sometimes be rushed, resulting in poor presentation, incomplete information or even inaccurate due to the above factors.

 By implementing a website that provides basic but key information for clients, the QS will ensure that information is correct and uploaded timeously, and be available on-demand for clients.